pomerium/pomerium/docs/guides/istio.md

     kubectl label namespace pomerium istio-injection=enabled
     ```

-1. In your `pomerium-values.yaml` file, make the following adjustments for integration with Istio:
+1. Update your `pomerium-values.yaml` file, making note of the changes for integration with Istio:

     ```yaml
+authenticate:
+  idp:
+    provider: "google"
+    clientID: YOUR_CLIENT_ID
+    clientSecret: YOUR_SECRET
+    serviceAccount: YOUR_SERVICE_ACCOUNT

 proxy:
   deployment:
     podAnnotations:
       traffic.sidecar.istio.io/excludeInboundPorts: "80,443" # allow external connections to terminate directly on the Pomerium proxy rather than the sidecar

 config:
+  rootDomain: localhost.pomerium.io
   generateTLS: false # disable certificate generation since we offload TLS to the mesh
   insecure: true # disable TLS on internal Pomerium services

 ingress:
   enabled: false # disable the default ingress resource since we are using our ingress controller

 ingressController:
   enabled: true # enable the Pomerium Ingress Controller

+redis:
+  tls:
+    enabled: false # TLS is handled by istio
+  enabled: true

 service:
   authorize:
     headless: false # send traffic to the Pomerium Authorize through the Istio service rather than to individual pods
   databroker:
     headless: false # send traffic to the Pomerium Databroker through the Istio service rather than to individual pods

     ```

 1. When [defining a test service](/docs/k8s/helm.md#define-a-test-service), you should now see two containers for the service pod: